 Iris enjoyed her many fur babies she cared for over the years, where she would have five dogs at any given time.
 She would make sure she watched the Westminster Dog Show as that could be classified as her favorite TV program.

 Once moving back to Pa, she thoroughly enjoyed spending time with her children.
 She was re-introduced to the art of canning and drying foods which began a multi-year hobby of preparing foods to store for the winter as she wasn’t a fan to be going out in the cold, snowy weather.
 She enjoyed her many flower beds, especially the hundreds of Iris plants that surrounded her property.

 Iris was very involved with the food pantry that was held through the Baptist Church, where she volunteered her time every Thursday evening helping to distribute food.

 Due to the Coronavirus pandemic, The Memorial Service will be held at a time more convenient for her family and will be announced through the Allen R. Horne Funeral Home and Cremation Services, Catawissa.

 Family and friends may send online condolences to allenrhornefuneralhome.com.

-To plant a tree in memory of Iris A. Lex Prout, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Iris A. Lex Prout, please visit our floral store.